How to Save at the Supermarket

 Prices for grocery cupboard staples can vary wildly from store to store.
 Why not use price comparison sites to see who’s the cheapest for your regularly purchased items?
 You could even try creating a price comparison worksheet to track prices in your local supermarkets.
 It might seem extreme, but over the course of a year, an extra £1 here and there adds up and could help you on your journey towards becoming debt-free or at least prevent you from having to take out a payday loan every now and then to keep from going hungry.

 6) Use Loyalty Cards

-Most of the major UK supermarkets run loyalty card schemes which reward customers for regularly shopping with them.
+Most of the major UK supermarkets run loyalty card schemes that reward customers for regularly shopping with them.
 These rewards can take the form of money-off coupons, ‘buy one get one free’ offers and money back on purchases – so it pays to collect the points.

 7) Use Cashback Apps

 There are dozens of free cashback apps that allow you to locate the latest deals and special offers while giving you cashback for doing so.
 Find an offer that piques your interest, avail of it, scan your receipt and enjoy the money back on your purchases.
 While it’s important not to get carried away with purchases you don’t need, many of these apps feature deals on supermarket staples and ready meals, so it’s worth keeping an eye on what’s available.

 Did you know that shoppers who visit supermarkets when hungry are more likely to spend more money?
 In addition to this, they’re also more likely to purchase junk food.
 To avoid filling your trolley full of cakes, crisps, chocolate bars, sweets and other unhealthy (and expensive) snacks, plan your trip to the supermarket after you’ve eaten a meal.
 This way, you won’t be tempted to take a trip to the confectionery aisle.
 While a little treat every now and then is fine, grocery shopping while hungry is the fast track to spending a small fortune on food you don’t need.